kubevirt/user-guide/docs/virtual_machines/interfaces_and_networks.md

 ## Frontend

 Network interfaces are configured in `spec.domain.devices.interfaces`.
-They describe properties of virtual interfaces as “seen” inside guest instances.
+They describe properties of virtual interfaces as "seen" inside guest instances.
 The same network backend may be connected to a virtual machine in multiple different ways, each with their own connectivity guarantees and characteristics.